 The Forest School pedagogy works through regular interactions with nature.
 To blossom, children need to feel settled, where they can learn at their own pace.

 Please note that this is a drop off session and is not parent accompanied.
 This is to allow your child freedom to explore their interest and interact with the other children.

-Children should come with a long-sleeve top, long pants (preferably not tights as mosquitoes can bite through it), covered shoes (wellies or boots recommended) and a hat or cap.
+Children should come with a long-sleeve top, long pants, covered shoes and a hat or cap.
 We recommend a covered attire to prevent against any insect bites and to protect against sunburn.
 Also as Fathers might recall, once you wear your “Long 4”, you are more willing to be immersed in nature and explore!